Chapter 5: Northern Prawn Fishery

 Blue endeavour prawn ranges across northern Australia waters and parts of the Indo-West Pacific Ocean.
 The biological stock structure is uncertain, but the population in the NPF is assumed to be a single stock for management purposes.

 The base-case estimate of the size of the blue endeavour prawn spawner stock at the end of 2015 as a percentage of stock size at MSY (S2015/SMSY) was 77 per cent (range across sensitivities 77–97 per cent).
 The base-case estimate of the size of the spawner stock as a percentage of stock size at MEY (S2015/SMEY) was 80 per cent (Figure 5.10) (range across sensitivities 72–84 per cent).
-The catch of blue endeavour prawn was 348 t in 2015 and 279 t in 2016 (Figure 5.9), substantially less than the base-case estimate of MSY (813 t).
+The catch of blue endeavour prawn was 219 t in 2017 (Figure 5.9), substantially less than the base-case estimate of MSY (813 t).

 Stock status determination